Quink9/CIRA-3-GAMES/README.md

 # CIRA^3-GAMES Minor Project Official Github Repository
 # Important Announcement #
->> "This is a private repository.
-Copying or redistributing materials from this repository may infringe on copyright laws."
+>> **This is a private repository.**
+>> Copying or redistributing materials from this repository may infringe on copyright laws.
->> Please contact adminstrator in case of copying
+>> Please contact the administrator if you need permission to copy or redistribute materials.

 # End of Announcement #

 # Begin of Changelog History #